Cape Charles, Virginia: A Dog-Friendly Coastal Town

 The bonfire pit at Tiny Livin’.

 We set our bags down, headed toward the water, and ended the day watching the sun slip below the horizon, cocktail in hand.
-The sky shifted quietly as evening settled in, and the pace of the trip was set.

 Beach Mornings and Happy Dogs